Virginia lawmakers say they’re near deal on marijuana legalization as General Assembly winds down ambitious session

 The legislature also had already approved bills to ban firearms at polling places and property that school boards own or lease, such as for administrative functions, outside of designated gun-free school zones.

-But by midday Saturday, the chambers had yet to agree on legislation to ban firearms from Capitol Square, including the park outside the state Capitol and the state office buildings that surround it.
+On Saturday, both chambers agreed to a ban on firearms and explosives on Capitol Square, including the park outside the state Capitol and the state office buildings that surround it.
+The compromise reached between the two chambers excludes state-owned parking structures from the ban, and lists a host of people who are exempted, including retired police officers, security personnel, active duty military and fire marshals.

 ● Vehicle emissions and electric vehicles.
 The General Assembly voted to adopt the California emissions program for vehicles, a stricter set of pollution standards than those imposed by the federal government.
 The program also sets targets for sales of electric vehicles.